joshbegley/nyt-latest/previous.md

 https://nytimes.com/2026/03/11/us/politics/trumps-states-control-republican-party.html

 **René Redzepi Steps Down at Noma Amid Allegations of Past Abuse**\
-`After 23 years running the Copenhagen restaurant, widely considered one of the most innovative and important in the world, the chef is resigning.`\
+`After 23 years running the Copenhagen restaurant, widely considered one of the most innovative and important in the world, the chef is leaving.`\
 https://nytimes.com/2026/03/11/dining/rene-redzepi-noma-resign-abuse.html

 **Boston World Cup games to go ahead after Kraft Sports agrees deal with town of Foxboro**\